helje5/SwiftSockets/SwiftIssues.md

 ###Bugs

 - swiftc segfaults
-  - If I do Socket<T: SocketAddress> (etc).
+  - If I do Socket&lt;T: SocketAddress&gt; (etc).
 Need to make a branch for that
+    - demo branch: feature/generics
   - Moving properties to a class extension (to structure the code)
+    - demo branch: feature/structure-code-with-extensions
   - Long constant strings
 - runtime segfaults
   - withCString on a SwiftString hosted by an NSString (NPE)